finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ![Error regenerator runtime](/images/error-async-await.jpg)

-If you read the error carefully, **webpack** cannot find module `regenerator-runtime/runtime`, because to use `async await` we need 2 packages, first `@babel/runtime` and then `@babel/plugin-transform-runtime`.
-Let's install it to our project:
+If you read the error carefully, **webpack** cannot find module `regenerator-runtime/runtime`, it's because to use `async await` we need 2 packages, first `@babel/runtime` and then `@babel/plugin-transform-runtime`.

+Let's add it to our project:

 ```bash
 # If you're using yarn